Twenty days in Mariupol documenting a city's agony

 Everybody was asking, please tell us when the war will be over.
 I had no answer.

-Every single day, there would be a rumor that the Ukrainian army was going to come to break through the siege.
+Every single day, there would be a rumour that the Ukrainian army was going to come to break through the siege.
 But no one came.

 A fireball, and pain